szcompressor/SZp/README.md

 # SZp (Also known as fZ-light)

-* Major author and developer: Jiajun Huang
+* Major author and developer: Jiajun Huang, Sheng Di
 * Supervisor: Sheng Di

-This is the official repository of SZp (fZ-light), a light-speed error-bounded lossy compressor.
+This is the official repository of SZp, an ultra-fast error-bounded lossy compressor: CPU version (supporting openMP).
 The design and optimizations of SZp are published under the name fZ-light in SC '24.

 ## Installation
 Configure and build the SZp: